MH-Insights/ecommerce-funnel-conversion/README.md

 - Diagnose friction in the checkout journey
 - Make data-driven design decisions

----

-*Built using Python, pandas, seaborn, and matplotlib*
+Built using Python, pandas, seaborn, and matplotlib